EnglishFrançaisEspañol

 The digital nomad

-That means income alone won’t fix a weak professional record.
+Income alone won’t fix a weak professional record.
 Nor will a strong CV fix incoherent evidence about remote work, client structure, or the true location of the employer.
-In practice, the difficult cases include founders who pay themselves irregularly, consultants with mixed invoices from multiple countries, and remote workers whose contracts don’t clearly describe digital performance of the role.
+The difficult cases include founders who pay themselves irregularly, consultants with mixed invoices from multiple countries, and remote workers whose contracts don’t clearly describe digital performance of the role.

 The family applying through a Spanish relative